TimMangan/App-Info/docs/Windows/Techsmith/Camtasia/InstallConfigure.md

 ## Project Evergreen
 Project Evergreen AppTracker provides information and sources for installers for this app https://stealthpuppy.com/apptracker/#techsmithcamtasia

+## EXE Installer
+The EXE installer installs two dependencies, if needed, and runs an internal MSI installer.

+The exe installer support both the "/passive" and "/silent" command line options.
+It also supports properties to the MSI portion of the install, which map be simply appended to the command line.
+Examples:

+* camtasia.exe /passive DIABLEADVTSHORTCUTS=1 TSC_DEKTOPLINK=0 TSC_UPDATE_ENABLE=0
+* camtasia.exe /quiet COMPANYNAME="XXX" USERNAME="YYY" TSC_SOFTWARE_KEY="XXXX-XXXX..."
+TSC_LICENSEMODE="Full"

-## EXE Dependency based installer for WebView2
+## Dependency installer for WebView2

 The product requires Microsoft Edge WebView2 as a dependency.
-This is provided as an exe installer
+This is provided by the exe installer, but you may need to add it if you use the MSI installer.

 The dependency exe installer supports silent installation:
 * Use '/silent /install' for silent installation.